Helps Us Heal.

 There are 8 phases in EMDR therapy.
 When we get into the reprocessing phase, EMDR does not require talking about the distressing event(s) in detail or completing homework between sessions.
 (Though skill-building is necessary to prepare readiness for this phase.)
 EMDR therapy is designed to resolve unprocessed, traumatic, stressful memories in the brain.
 It allows the brain to carry out its natural healing process.
 This therapy also helps us to strengthen feelings of capability, confidence, and overall calmness.

-Contact us to see if EMDR Therapy might be a good fit for your child.
+Contact us to see if EMDR Therapy might be a good fit for you or your child.

 WHO CAN BENEFIT FROM EMDR THERAPY?

 EMDR is a research-based therapy proven to help children and adults of all ages.
 EMDR therapy can address a wide range of challenges: